nicolleharding/Elna-Vedic-Astrology/README.md

 # Testing

-abcdefg

-## Validator Testing
+Navigation Bar

+- Burger image is correct color and is responsive.
+- On smaller screen when clicked on nav drops down when burger is clicked on.
+- Header text and background is responsive.

 Footer

 - Tested link to social platforms and like to Elna's pages.
+Opens in a new tab as intended.
 - Tested link to email, opens email to Elna.
+Opens in a new tab as intended.
+- Footer size is responsive.

+Index Page : Hero Image

+## Validator Testing

 - HTML
   - No errors were returned when passing through the official W3C validator